 5) What nutrition is supplied?
 There will be a variety of real food + racing nutrition.
 Peanut Butter & Jelly, Fruit, Granola Bars, Salty Snacks & Water will be at all the feed zones.
 Check back to the Support Page for details before the race.

 6) Can I drop a Bag?
-Yes, you can drop up to 2 bags for 100 K racers, and 1 for 60 K racers.
+Yes, you can drop up to 2 bags for 100 K racers.
 Bags will be left at the Rhyolite Feed Zone and Death Valley /Stozzi Ranch Road Junction.
 Bags can not be plastic bags or paper from the grocery stores and must be closeable.
-Bags can not be larger than 14″ x 20 “.
-Coolers are OK.
-Label your bag with your Bib Number, Last Name, and the Drop you want it left. #1 -RHY , #2 DVNP.
+Bags can not be larger than 14″ x 20 “. very small Coolers are OK.
+Label your bag with your Bib Number, Last Name, and the Drop you want it left. #2 -RHY , #1 DVNP.

 7)Tell me about the post-race party!!
-There will be Homemade Tacos, beer and water.
+There will be a selection homemade taco’s, beer and water.
 The beef is from local grass fed, ranch raised cattle.
 You will enjoy the cool grass and tree’s at the Spicer ranch while watching a local live band.
-Award ceremonies will take place once a full podium has been reach and any protests have been resolved.
+Award ceremonies will take place just before dark with a fireworks show.

 9)Where can people spectate?
 We want you to cheer on the racers, but in a safe way.
 We have 4 Locations we recommend you gather to spectate and provide aid to your race.

 - Canteen Trail and Beatty Wash.
 Ride your bike the 9 miles on the Canteen trail to watch the racers drop down the Silica Mine road.
 This should be great fun as it is a section that can really divide the pack between those with great bike handling skills and those who will have to walk the section.
 Bring some snacks and your cow bell and cheer the pack on – Best viewing is from 8 am – 9:30 am.